From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Preliminaries

-In \cref{fig:svd}, the normalized singular values of representative centered and normalized input and output data are shown.
-The grey, brown, and cadet blue dots on each curve represent the singular value at mode $100$, the mode with a singular value of $0.1$, and the mode with a singular value of $0.01$.
-Based on the plot, if $u$ is projected using SVD to $100$, $10$, and $49$, the average projection error will be around $0.3\%$, $10\%$, and $1\%$, respectively, relative to the most significant singular value.
-Similarly, for $m$, projection into reduced dimension $r = 100$, $35$, and $290$ will result in the average projection error (approx.) $3.3\%$, $10\%$, and $1\%$, respectively.
+In \cref{fig:svdSec2}, the normalized singular values of representative centered and normalized input and output data are shown.
+The grey, brown, and cadet blue dots on each curve represent the singular value at mode $100$, and the mode with a normalized singular value of $0.1$ and $0.01$.
+Based on the plot, projecting $u$ onto SVD subspaces of dimensions $r_{U}=10$, $49$, and $100$ gives approximate projection errors of $10\%$, $1\%$, and $0.3\%$, respectively, relative to the largest singular value.
+Similarly, for $m$, projection into reduced dimension $r_{M} = 35$, $100$, and $290$ will result in average projection errors of approximately $10\%$, $3.3\%$, and $1\%$, respectively.